surfstudio/surf-flutter-app-template/README.md

     ```
     If FVM is not installed, check [FVM workflow](#fvm-workflow).
 6. Specify the Flutter version used in the project [here](#flutter-and-dart-fvm-versions-of-the-project).
-7. Run this command to get up-to-date versions of dependencies:
-    ```sh
-    fvm flutter pub get --enforce-lockfile
-    ```
-8. Setup labels for issues and pull requests in the repository settings according to the [list](docs/workflow_in_repository.md#list-of-labels-for-pr-and-issues).
+7. Setup labels for issues and pull requests in the repository settings according to the [list](docs/workflow_in_repository.md#list-of-labels-for-pr-and-issues).

 ## Workflow in the template repository